Vascular Rings Treatment & Management

 The ligamentum arteriosum and any other fibrous bands around the trachea or esophagus in that area should be divided as well.

-Identify and avoid the recurrent laryngeal and vagus nerves.
-Closure of the mediastinal pleura is not performed to avoid the development of adhesive scarring in the already affected area of the trachea and esophagus.
+The recurrent laryngeal and vagus nerves should be identified and avoided.
+Closure of the mediastinal pleura is not performed, so as not to foster the development of adhesive scarring in the already affected area of the trachea and esophagus.

-Division of a vascular ring in cases with right aortic arch anatomy
+Complete vascular ring with right aortic arch anatomy

 In cases of complete vascular rings with right aortic arch anatomy, the primary structure to be divided is the ligamentum arteriosum.

-In the past, this abnormality was approached through either a right or a left thoracotomy.
+In the past, this abnormality was approached via either a right or a left thoracotomy.
 Presently, many centers utilize a median sternotomy approach with the aid of cardiopulmonary bypass.
-Others continue to report excellent results performing the corrective surgery using a left thoracotomy.
+Others continue to report excellent results performing the corrective surgery via a left thoracotomy.

 In cases using median sternotomy and bypass, aortic and single right atrial cannulation is employed.
 The infant is cooled to 32°C so that the normal cardiac rhythm is maintained.